Veterinary Summer Scholars Projects

 Mentor: Dr. Alexandra Armstrong

 Osteoarthritis (OA) is the most common joint disease of both humans and many veterinary species with longer lifespans (companion animals), but treatment options to slow the progression of disease continue to be limited.
 Previous theories suggest that OA is caused by the random accumulation of cellular damage by free radicals, but recent studies propose that disturbances in oxidation and reduction (redox) signaling and subsequent increased oxidative stress play a larger role in the development of disease.
 To better understand the roles of oxidative stress in development of osteoarthritis, we partner with an MD rheumatologist at the University of North Carolina to characterize transgenic mice with modifications in pathways of oxidative stress.
-This year, we may be adding RNAscope as a benchtop evaluation of the sections and would provide training to the student in this technique for identifying RNA transcripts of interest within the tissue and evaluating the results.
-The summer scholar will assist with trimming of mouse tissues, decalcification and processing of samples, and the evaluation of the histological changes in the stifle (knee) joint through semi-quantitative grading and histomorphometry (measuring of structures in the joint digitally).
+This year, we may be adding RNAscope as a benchtop evaluation of the sections.
+This project will involve trimming of mouse tissues, decalcification and processing of samples, and the evaluation of the histological changes in the stifle (knee) joint through semi-quantitative grading and histomorphometry (measuring of structures in the joint digitally).

 Role of brain-gut-microbiome axis in hypertension